hmislk/hmis/.github/ISSUE_TEMPLATE/other-request.md

 ---
 name: Other Request
-about: You can ann any issue here.
+about: You can add any issue here.
 title: ''
 labels: ''
 assignees: ''